Christoph33one/post-plan-travel/README.md

 ### Navbar
 ERROR
-In the NavBar component, when passing the expanded prop to the Navbar component, you are assigning the setExpanded function instead of the expanded state value.
-The correct code should be:
+In the NavBar component, when passing the expanded prop to the Navbar component, I had assigned the setExpanded function instead of the expanded state value.

 PASS ERROR
-Passed expanded prop to the navabr component
+After viewing the mistake, I passed the expanded prop to the navabr component.

 ### Post Page
 Issue:
-Data base not being updated.
-Error 400 in the console.

-SOLUTION:
-After reviewing the Network in the console, I could read that the Error was that I did not add the locations field from the api model as an object and call it the in useState Hook.
-Once adding this, all data was being saved in the database.

-ISSUE:
 When implementing the search feature to allow users to search for travel plans by location, I encountered an error in the PostsPage function.
 Despite using the filter method and a try-catch block with axiosReq (request) to fetch data from the travelplanposts/ URL, the posts data was not being displayed on the /locations page.

-SOLUTION:
+Solution:

 Upon reviewing the API for fetching the posts data, I discovered a typing error in the URL within the catch block.
 This mistake prevented the data from being fetched, causing the spinner component to continue running without rendering any results.
 After correcting the typing error, the posts data was successfully rendered on the page.

+Issue:

+Data base not being updated.
+Error 400 in the console.

+SOLUTION:

+After reviewing the Network in the console, I could read that the Error was that I did not added the locations field from the api model as an object and call it the in useState Hook.
+Once adding this, all data was being saved in the database.

 ### PostCreateFrom
 Issue:

 When a user creates a post and attempts to add less than six images, a default image should be displayed instead of the missing images.
 This functionality is controlled through the API using a default image URL.
-However, there was an issue where the default image failed to render, resulting in an upload error being displayed in the console.
+However, there was an issue where the default image failed to render, resulting in an upload 404 error being displayed in the console.

 Solution:

 To address this issue, I used the built-in Alert error handling feature provided by React.
 By importing this function, I was able to integrate it into each image element within the form during the rendering process.
 Additionally, I included a custom message stating "Please add six images" to inform the user about the minimum image requirement.

 By implementing these changes, I successfully resolved the problem by effectively handling errors and providing clear instructions to the user.
 This resulted in the elimination of all errors encountered during the process.

 ### MoreDropDown component
-ISSUE:
+Issue:

 While implementing the handleDelete prop into the onClick function within the return statement of the MoreDropdown component, I encountered difficulty in getting the delete function to successfully delete a post associated with the current user.

-SOLUTION:
+Solution:

 Upon careful examination, I identified a typing error within the handleDelete prop when it was used inside the onClick function.
 After correcting the value, I performed a test and confirmed that the delete function is now functioning properly.

 ### PostEditFrom page
+Issue:

-ISSUE: While implementing the edit function for users to update their travel plans, I encountered a problem where a single image would not update correctly.
+While implementing the edit function for users to update their travel plans, I encountered a problem where a single image would not update correctly.
 Instead, I was redirected to the page with the original image.

-SOLUTION:
+Solution:

 Upon testing, I found that I could only update all the images at once and not a single image.
-This issue was down to having the if statement that checks the condition was wraped around all the image files to be appended.
+This issue was down to having an if statement that checks the condition was wraped around all the image files to be appended.
 To address this, I restructured the if statement to apply to each image individually.
 After conducting further tests, I am now able to successfully update a single image.

 ### Travel post page
+Issue:
-ISSUE: When implementing comments, I used the map method to iterate over the comments results.
+When implementing comments to posts, I used the map method to iterate over the comments results.
 However, when running the project in the browser, a blank page was displayed.

+Solution:
-SOLUTION: Upon reviewing the error in the console, I realized that I was mistakenly mapping over the incorrect value of results.
+Upon reviewing the error in the console, I realized that I was mistakenly mapping over the incorrect value of results.
 After correcting the value, the page rendered correctly.

 ### ProfilePage
 Issue:

-While attempting to render all posts by a user from their profile page, I encountered a problem where the page would appear blank and an error would be logged in the console for fetchMoreData.
+While attempting to render all posts by a user from their profile page, I encountered a problem were the page would appear blank and an error would be logged in the console for fetchMoreData.

 Solution:

-Upon reviewing the console error, I identified a type error in the hasMore={!!profilePosts.next} code.
+Upon reviewing the console error, I identified a type error in the hasMore component code.
 It was discovered that I had removed the second exclamation mark (!), which resulted in the incorrect rendering of images within fetchMoreData.
 By rectifying this issue, the images were displayed correctly.

 Issue:

-When a user is not logged in, they can manually added the url endpoint /profiles/3, then the user can access the profile of the user using the profile id
+When a user is not logged in, they can manually added the url endpoint /profiles/3, then the user can access the profile of the user using the profile id.

 Solution:

 After reviewing the useRedirect Hook and implementing it into the ProfilePage function, the loggout user could not acceess any of the profiles.

 ### ProfileEditForm
 Issue:

 When a user is not logged in, they can manually added the url endpoint /profiles{id}/edit, then the user can access the profile edit page of another user.

 Solution:

 After reviewing the useRedirect Hook and implementing it into the ProfileEditForm function, the loggout user could not acceess to edit a profile they do not own.

 ### PostCreateFrom

 Issue:

 When a logged out user attempts to access the "create a post" form, they can manually add the URL endpoint "/posts/create."
 This leads them to the form, even though it should only be accessible to authenticated users.
 This poses a security risk and needs to be addressed.

 Solution:

 Upon reviewing the userRedirect Hook, I observed that the 'logged in' and 'logged out' values inside the Hook are enclosed in single closing tags.
-However, in the PostCreateForm function, the useRedirect prop's value were written as a string using double brackets "".
+However, in the PostCreateForm function, the useRedirect prop's value is written as a string using double brackets "".
 This inconsistency led to a malfunction in the redirect hook.
 However, after review the code by ensuring consistent double closing tags in the useRedirect hook, the test passed successfully.
 Consequently, the create post page is now inaccessible to logged out users, effectively bolstering the overall security measures.

 ### PostsPage

 Issue:

-When a usewr is not logged in, manually added the url endpoint /locations/ the user can access the locations page and view all posts.
+When a user is not logged in, they could manually added the url endpoint /locations/ the user can then access the locations page and view all posts.

 Solution:

 After reviewing the useRedirect Hook and implementing it into the PostsPage function, the loggout user could not acceess the posts page and view no posts.

 ### SignIn
 Issue:

 When a logged in user attempts to access the sign in form, they can manually add the URL endpoint "/signin."
-This leads them to the form, even tho it should not be accessible and the user should be redirected back to the home page "/"
+This leads them to the form, this should not be accessible and the user should be redirected back to the home page "/"

 Solution: